 McDonald's drops egg supplier over cruelty charges

-MINNEAPOLIS (AP) — McDonald's Corp. said Friday it has dropped a Minnesota-based egg supplier after an animal rights group released an undercover video of operations at the egg producer's farms in three states.
+MINNEAPOLIS (AP) — McDonald's has dropped a Minnesota-based egg supplier after an animal rights group released an undercover video of operations at the egg producer's farms in three states.

 The video by Mercy for Animals shows what it calls animal cruelty including a worker swinging a bird around by its feet.